Criminal ID Theft

 Contact the charging officer.
 Schedule a time to meet with the officer to prove that you were not the person charged.
 If you don’t live nearby, ask law enforcement in your area to take your picture and fingerprints and send them to the charging officer or Assistant District Attorney.

-If you’re a victim of criminal identity theft whose charges were dismissed, or if you were found not guilty or your conviction was set aside, you may apply to have those charges or convictions removed from your record.
+If you’re a victim of criminal identity theft whose charges were dismissed, or if you were found not guilty or your conviction was set aside, you may apply to have those charges or convictions expunged (removed) from your record.
 Be aware that expungement is a lengthy process and it may take many months before it is completed.